What We Are Looking For

 About the position

 TransForm is California’s leading advocate for healthy, connected communities with affordable transportation and housing choices.
-For over two decades, we’ve brought together environmental, social justice, and health advocates to shape transportation and land use decisions for the benefit of people and the planet.
+For more than two decades, we’ve brought together environmental, social justice, and health advocates to shape transportation and land use decisions for the benefit of people and the planet.

 TransForm is an entrepreneurial organization with a collaborative and inclusive culture.
-Our staff of 20+ works closely with partners at the local, regional, and state levels to create more healthy, connected, and affordable communities.
-Our main office is in downtown Oakland, with satellite offices in Sacramento and San Jose.
+Our staff of 16+ works closely with partners at the local, regional, and state levels to create healthier, more connected, and affordable communities.

 Your Key Responsibilities